datanav/docs/overview.rst

 A Sesam Node
 ============

-A Sesam Node is a running process that is capaable of hosting instances of the components described below.
+A Sesam Node is a running process that is capable of hosting instances of the components described below.
 In addition, each node instance exposes an API and a user interface.
-Nodes can be organised into clusters with one Node acting as the master.
+Nodes can be organised into clusters with one node acting as the master.
 In the case of a cluster the API and user interface is exposed from the Master node.

 Sesam Node Config
 =================

-Each Sesam Node has a configuration file or files that describe the set of components that should be instantiated and run by the Node.
+Each Sesam Node has a configuration file or files that describe the set of components that should be instantiated and run by the node.
 These files are themselves just a serialised set of data entities.
 Each entity is the configuration for one component.
-Any changes to the file will result in a component being reloaded but only if the data for actual component changes.
+Any changes to the file will result in a component being reconfigured but only if the data for actual component changes.

 By convention the config file is called node-config.json and is found in the root folder for the node. (ed - too much detail)